Retailer Comparison | BY Alan

 Been stuck with one of the big providers for a while?

 Did you know that Electricity Monster can get you on a sharper electricity rate than the cheapest electricity deals offered by Energy Australia, Origin or AGL?

-The top three providers in Queensland can save your home well over $100 a year than the most expensive deal in the top ten!
+The top three providers in Queensland can save your home big compared to the most expensive deal in the top ten!

 If you’re living in Brisbane, the Gold Coast or the Sunshine Coast, make the call to Electricity Monster on 1300 232 848 and see if you can get onto some of the cheapest electricity deals.

 So which retailers are offering the best electricity deals Queensland has currently?
 We’ve taken a look at the rates provided by ten leading electricity retailers in the South East Queensland electricity market.

 We’ve assumed an average household yearly usage of 4600 kWh a year, and figured out ten of the cheapest retailers in the state.